 South Korean brands Hyundai and Kia saw solid growth with sales improving by almost 12%.
 Volvo saw a similar surge in sales.

 Japanese manufacturers had a mixed year with many struggling with supplies following natural disasters in particularly Japan and Thailand.
-Sales were down for Toyota, Suzuki, Honda, and Mazda while Nissan continue to improve, as did Mazda.
+Sales were down for Toyota, Suzuki, Honda, and Mazda while Nissan continued to improve, as did Mazda.
 Lexus saw an increase in sales of over 50% – Lexus also did very well in Japan in 2011.

 Top 20 Best-Selling Car Brands in Europe in 2011